-When at least 40 new waiver slots are funded by the General Assembly, slots will be allocated to each region for individuals living within that region based upon a weighted formula which will factor the following objective factors and criteria:
+When at least 40 new waiver slots are funded by the General Assembly, one slot will be allocated to each CSB.
+Additional slots, up to the total number of available slots for a given waiver, will be allocated to CSBs for individuals living within that CSB's catchment area based upon a weighted formula which will factor the following objective factors and criteria:

--the region's population,

--the percentage of Medicaid eligible individuals in the catchment area, and -each CSB's percentage of individuals on the "Priority One" portion of the statewide waiting list.
+- -the region's population, - -the percentage of Medicaid eligible individuals in the catchment area, and - -each CSB's percentage of individuals on the "Priority One" portion of the statewide waiting list.